austinProGit/scheduler/src/README.txt

 Manual:

+Launching
+All program dependencies are found in requirements.txt.
+The user must have python (and pip) installed.
+To install the dependencies, the user can use the terminal command 'pip install -r requirements.txt'.
+After the aforementioned installation is complete, entering
+'python main.py' or 'python3 main.py' (depending on OS) from the terminal will launch the program.
+This can be done my moving to the src directory or by just entering the path of the main file.
+The program will then lauch in either CLI or GUI mode.

 CLI Scheduling
 From the command line, user launches main.py.
 User loads needed courses with syntax ‘load fileName’.
 The user should verify the parameters of the current configuration with the parameters command, syntax ‘parameters’, which will output the file